Manhatai/lol-rank-gen/README.md

 # League of Legends SoloQ Simulator
 A simple program which calculates your League of Legends rank based on your rank, winrate, and the amount of games you want to play.
 Features typing in your riot id, a button and more!
 You need a riot api key from Riot Developer Portal in a .env file to make typing in your username work.

+.exe file was made just for learning purposes, it doesnt include the "username_check()" functionality

 # To do:
 - ~~Option to put in riot id instead of rank~~ (done)
 - ~~Main loop optimization~~ (done)